odoo/owl/doc/reference/hooks.md

 As shown by the example above, html elements are accessed by using the `el` key, and components references are accessed with `comp`.

+Notes:

-Note: if used on a component, the reference will be set in the `refs` variable between `willPatch` and `patched`.
+- if used on a component, the reference will be set in the `refs` variable between `willPatch` and `patched`,
+- on a component, accessing `ref.el` will get the root node of the component.

 The `t-ref` directive also accepts dynamic values with string interpolation (like the [`t-attf-`](qweb.md#dynamic-attributes) and